LucasBucht/Pitt-ECE0201/README.md

 ## Project Index

-Use this list to link to each subfolder.
-Add new entries as the repository grows.

 1. [Lab 6: Intro to VHDL and FPGAs](Intro_To_FPGAs/)
 2. [Lab 7: Designing Combinational Logic in VHDL](Combinational_Logic/)
 3. [Lab 8: FPGA Synthesis & Behavioral VHDL](Behavioral_FPGA_Synthesis/)